Engineering 100-950

 Here is the wiring diagram again for your reference:

-Once you have your temperature sensors connected, it’s time to make a calibration curve (technically you should make two separate calibration curves for each TMP36 since they may have some variation, but they should be relatively similar).
-You can do this in the same manner as in the last lab using the cold chamber.
+Once you have your TMP36 connected, it’s time to make a calibration curve.
+You can do this in the same manner as in the last lab using the cold chamber or going outside.
 Enter these calibration curves into your Arduino code by modifying the temperature variables with a slope-intercept equation, and verify that the serial monitor is producing realistic temperature values.
-Save these calibration curves somewhere for later use!
+Save these calibration curves (slope and intercept values) somewhere for later use!
 It may be less annoying to calibrate all of the sensors at the end once you have all the sensors connected but before you have the data logger plugged in.
 This is up to you!
+In whatever case, make sure to clearly record your slope and intercept values from the curves.

 Begin by skimming over the provided spec sheet and become familiar with the pin layout.
 Connect the sensor to the Arduino, based on the pin-out provided and using the 3.3V pin as the power supply.
 Each of the axes (x, y, and z) will be connected to its own analog pin.
 You will not have anything connected to the ST pin.